Futures Funding Rate Strategy | Using Binance & FTX To Arbitrage Funding Rates

 The futures funding rate strategy is delta neutral meaning the risk is managed by hedging the position.
 There is still the risk of having funds on a centralised exchange and the risk of getting hacked etc. There is also the opportunity cost, essentially we are placing our funds in USD when everyone else is betting on the crypto market going up.
 Anyone based outside of the US will also have Forex risk if they base performance on local currencies.

 The funding rates are at very high levels because we are in a bull market.
 Realistically these returns are unsustainable and at some point the euphoria in crypto markets will decline and the funding rates will come down with it.
 If there is a sharp drop in the price of a crypto asset it can also stop out and liquidate long traders bringing the funding rate down sharply with it.
-If things turn too bearish then the funding rate may go negative and this strategy will stop working.
+If things turn too bearish then the funding rate may go negative and the position will start losing money at which point it would need to be closed ASAP.

 There’s also the potential to use leverage on both spot and futures trades to increase the returns but this adds to the complexity and risk associated with liquidation.